Skip to content

 Shot Color in Banarasi Sarees

-Banarasi sarees are often woven using a yellow warp and another colour weft to achieve a sunshine effect.
-If you slightly fold the fabric to make a wave, you will see a underlying yellow shade, which otherwise was not so evident.
+We often make sarees using a yellow warp and another colour weft to achieve a sunshine effect.
+If you slightly fold the fabric to make a wave, you will see an underlying yellow shade, which otherwise was not so evident.
 Yellow has this unique quality of pairing well with most colors and so often is a popular choice for the warp in shot color fabrics.
-Though not a rule, often the more subtle of the two colors is used in the warp and the more dominant color is used in the weft.

 A shot color is also not to be confused with a multi-colour weave.
-The effect can only be achieved by using different colors in the warp and the weft.
-If we use two colors in just the warp, or only the weft, we achieve a multi-colour fabric, but not the iridescence of shot color.
+The iridescence can only be achieved by using different colors in the warp and the weft, ie yarns that run perpendicular to each other.
+If we use two colors in just the warp, or only the weft, we achieve a multi-colour fabric, but not get the unique charm of shot colors.

 3 comments